 Paul: I really didn’t either, Jamie.
 I understood that trauma nurses were not just in the emergency department.
 But my understanding was more the critical care post-ER like in a trauma ICU or those types of things – the OR.
 I didn’t realized that they went into radiology and the regular force too which I think was great because trauma is its own continuum of care.
 Since the ‘60s with the advent of the Golden Hour and everything that R. Adams Cowley did through shock trauma, we’ve noted that there’s a major difference in how you care for trauma patients versus medical patients or simple trauma patients, if you will, somebody’s just had a broken leg as compared to somebody who was stabbed or shot or fell of a building or whatever it may be.
+The advent of the golden hour also added to the demand to buy gold coins.
 There is an entire continuum of that patient’s care related to the trauma as compared to just the ER which is how it originally was.
 It was trauma with trauma.
 Once you got out of the ER it was just general nursing care or just general medical care.
 I’m glad to see that the specialty has blossomed, if you will, into the other realms of nursing – critical care as well as radiology and out on the floors after they come from the ICU into the Step-Down units.
 I think that’s great to have that care all the way through to discharge because, truly, trauma is – just as Susan said, it is a sub-specialty of its own but it’s a very specific specialty that has a lot of information that you need to know.
 Kind of like an ER nurse, it’s almost the same but it’s different in that an ER nurse has a lot of things that they have to know very specifically for right-now but doesn’t necessarily have to know anything for two, three, four days or a couple of weeks’ out.
 Whereas trauma nurses have to know the right-now with trauma but also a month down the line what to expect with what’s going to happen after the patient.
 Somebody that has massive barotrauma, let’s say, they may end up going into ARDS and that could be two to three weeks’ out from the trauma.
 To know those types of things and to have that specialty, I think is a wonderful way of handling it.

 Susan: Right.
 It works really well.
 I think one of the really confusing things for our public, for the citizens, is that with the advent of so many emergency department-based shows on television and so much drama around the trauma that happens on those shows, people really have trouble distinguishing between an emergency department and a trauma center.
 They think they are the same thing.
 The whole continuum of care is what’s really interesting to people when you sit them down and talk about it.
 That the emergency department is one phase of care and that in our – I work in a pediatric hospital where we don’t get a lot of acute-status patients, you know, knives and guns club types of patients – so we don’t have a lot of really seriously injured kids who come into our emergency department but those who are seriously injured spend the least amount of time in the emergency department.
 They are expedited either to the operating room or to the ICU or to imaging, the CAT scanner.
 So the phase of care is really different depending on the acuity of the patient and the perception that all of the operations and all of the diagnostics go on in an emergency department for most hospitals is really confusing to our citizens.